Elixir-Techne/telegram-extension/README.md

-# Chrome Telegram Web Extension
+# Telegram Web chrome extension

 It is used to change chat display title for telegram web.